Cotapaxi Climb – The Complete Guide

 My Outfitter – Condor Trekk

-I booked through my company, Greengo Travel, which uses Condor Trekk.
+I booked through the company, Greengo Travel, which uses Condor Trekk.
 They were incredible and helped me through the process of picking my gear and answering any questions.
 My guide Ivan was fantastic, patient, safe, and very helpful.
 I couldn’t have done it without him pushing me up the last hour and constantly encouraging me.
 This company has some of the highest success rates of completion and only uses certified guides that have copious amounts of mountain experience.
 Bottom line, I highly recommend them.

-The Climbing Experience – Cotopaxi Climbing Guide
+The Cotapaxi Climbing Experience

 The climb took six hours, and my guide thankfully took us at a snail’s pace the entire way.
 Every step overlapped by about an inch or two, especially the steep sections.
 I didn’t put one of my crampons on correctly, and one actually fell off after about ten meters.
 I didn’t notice and climbed the mountain with just one!